leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 **Training Configuration**

-Training configuration can be provided by a Python dataclass ``Config``.
-Since **Classifier** is the lower-level problem, we only need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
+The **Reweight** parameter affects optimization of the **Classifier** parameter, which will again affect the **Reweight** loss function.
+Thus, best-response Jacobian for the optimization process of **Classifier** problem should be calculated.
+In this tutorial, we adopt *implicit differentiation with finite difference (a.k.a.
+DARTS)* as a best-response Jacobian calculation algorithm.
+Furthermore, since **Classifier** is the lower-level problem, we only need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
 We choose the simplest one-step unrolling for our example.
+All of these can be easily specified with ``Config''.

 .. code:: python

     from betty.configs import Config

-    classifier_config = Config(unroll_steps=1)
+    classifier_config = Config(type='darts', unroll_steps=1)

 **Problem Instantiation**